-Policy PS11: Managing Housing Growth
+Policy PS12: Managing Housing Growth

-PS11 Provision will be made for land to be allocated to accommodate a total of 7,425 dwellings to meet a housing requirement of 6750 dwellings for the plan period.
+Provision will be made for land to be allocated to accommodate a total of 7,425 dwellings to meet a housing requirement of 6,750 dwellings for the plan period, including an appropriate flexibility allowance.

-7.21 The Council aims to ensure that everyone in the County Borough has access to a good quality home that meets their housing requirements.
-The provision of a range of housing that is affordable to the local population is vital in achieving this.
+The Council aims to ensure that everyone in the County Borough has access to a good quality home that meets their housing requirements and the provision of a range of housing that is affordable to the local population is vital in achieving this.
 A shortfall of affordable housing is a significant issue facing residents in the County Borough.
 Indeed, the 2018 Local Housing Market Assessment (LHMA) indicates that there is a shortfall of 282 affordable units per annum for the five-year period 2018-2023.
-The Council has prepared a new LHMA that covers the period from April 2024 to March 2028.
-This has been formally submitted to Welsh Government for its consideration.
-When approved the new LHMA will form the basis for the LDP, and the plan will be updated with this information as part of the preparation of the Deposit Plan.

-- 7.22 The target of at least 1,360 affordable dwellings reflects the number of units that it is expected can be delivered across the County Borough through the use of planning obligations and conditions.
-The components that contribute to the affordable housing target are summarised below.
-Further details can be found in the Housing Land Supply and Affordable Housing Target Evidence Base Paper. - Total Completions (up to 31st March 2021): 75; - Units under construction: 47; - Units with planning permission: 387; - Applications awaiting determination: 41; - Potential contribution from new allocations: 652; - Potential contribution from windfall sites: 158; - Total: 1,360.
+The target of at least 1,360 affordable dwellings reflects the number of units that it is expected can be delivered across the County Borough through the use

-7.23 A policy setting out site size thresholds and area specific targets based on a robust assessment of viability will be included within the Deposit 2RLDP following the completion of an update to the Affordable Housing Viability Assessment.
-The Deposit 2RLDP will also be supported by an updated LHMA, reflecting recent changes to the LHMA methodology.
+Components of Affordable Housing Target Number of units Α Total Completions (up to 31st March 2021) 75 В Units under construction 47 С Units with planning permission 387 D Applications awaiting determination 41 Ε Potential contribution from new allocations 652 F Potential contribution from windfall sites 158 Total 1,360

-Policy PS12: Affordable Housing Target
+Table 4: Affordable Housing Target Contribution